 Solutions

-Design structure10: Corrugate the surface that is easy to dent, reduce the thick wall size of the part, minimize the thickness-to-diameter ratio, the adjacent wall thickness ratio should be controlled at 1.5~2, and try to make a smooth transition, redesign the thickness of the reinforcement ribs, countersunk holes and corner ribs, and their thickness is generally recommended to be 40-80% of the basic wall thickness.
+Design structure: Corrugate the surface that is easy to dent, reduce the thick wall size of the part, minimize the thickness-to-diameter ratio, the adjacent wall thickness ratio should be controlled at 1.5~2, and try to make a smooth transition, redesign the thickness of the reinforcement ribs, countersunk holes and corner ribs, and their thickness is generally recommended to be 40-80% of the basic wall thickness.

 Weld Mark